aikubo/aikubo.github.io/src/resume/uoresearch.md

 finish: "PRESENT"
 ---

-Using computational models to explore volcanic flows at high and low Reynolds numbers.
+Using computational models to explore volcanic flows at high and low Reynolds numbers, from complex Finite Volume models to simple parameterized models.
+Advised by Joe Dufek and Leif Karlstrom.